chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 - Deploy your game on a publicly accessible server and let others play it!
 - Make a screencast showing off your game!

-## 5. Optional: game deployment / videotaping
+## 5. Optional: game deployment / video

 ### Short-term deployment